Education Jobs

 Admissions & Front Desk Assistant (School)

-Openings: 1 Location: Nairobi – Kahawa Sukari Overview: Our client’s admissions office is the heartbeat of the parent experience from the first call to the first day of school.
-You’ll manage inquiry emails, arrange tours and entrance tests, and keep application files spotless in a light CRM.
-Peak periods can be lively, but the team works from scripts and checklists so every family gets consistent, respectful information.
-You’ll learn how offers are made and how enrolments are finalized.
-The role suits a warm communicator who enjoys details and believes in service with patience.
+Openings: 1 Location: Nairobi – Kahawa Sukari Overview: The admissions office sets the tone for every family’s school experience.
+As an Admissions Assistant, you’ll manage inquiry emails, schedule tours and entrance tests, and ensure application files are complete and well-organized in a light CRM.
+Every interaction contributes to a smooth, welcoming start for new students.
+Our client values warmth, patience, and attention to detail.
+You’ll work from scripts and checklists during peak periods to ensure that every family receives consistent, respectful information.
+You’ll also see how offers are made and how enrolments are finalized, gaining insight into the full admissions cycle.
+Daily tasks include responding to inquiries, coordinating documents, and preparing offer letters and acceptance packs.
+Accuracy, confidentiality, and clear communication are essential, as every file and conversation impacts both the family experience and operational efficiency.
+Over time, you’ll build practical skills in CRM management, parent engagement, and process coordination.
+For someone organized, personable, and service-oriented, this role provides a clear path from Admissions Assistant to Officer, and eventually Enrolment Coordinator.
 Key Responsibilities: - Answer inquiries; schedule tours/tests. - Receive documents; check completeness; file in CRM. - Coordinate offer letters and acceptance packs.
 Education & Experience: - Diploma in Admin/Marketing/Education; 0–2 years.
 Skills: - Polite speech, document accuracy, CRM etiquette, confidentiality.
 KPIs: - Inquiry response time, file completeness, tour feedback, conversion to offer.
 Compensation (Kenya): - Base: KES 58,000–80,000. - Enrolment kicker: KES 1,000–2,500 per confirmed seat (after probation, team-pooled).
 Client estimates; final pay depends on peak-term availability, CRM skills, and ability to lead tours independently.
 Benefits: - Medical, tea/lunch, training.
 Growth Path: - Admissions Assistant → Admissions Officer → Enrolment Coordinator.

 K sh 67,000 – 80,000 gross / month